TheOldPresbyope/MoodeRadioCheck/README.md

 * streaming audio URLs contained in PLS files found in a given directory and its subdirectories
 * streaming audio URLs contained in PLS files found in the moOde RADIO directory and its subdirectories.

 Although it is convention to use the .pls extension to denote a PLS file, this script does not require it.
 Rather, the Linux _file_ command is used to identify candidate PLS files.
-Almost no meaningful syntactic or semantic checking of the PLS file is done, other than requiring the presence of the File1=\<URL> and Title1=\<Station name> lines.
+Almost no meaningful syntactic or semantic checking of the PLS file is done other than requiring the presence of the File1=\<URL> and Title1=\<Station name> lines.
 PLS files whose File1= line identify a local media file rather than a streaming audio URL are skipped.

 Since this script uses the MPD instance running in the moOde player, it exercises the moOdeUI playback screen, making for an interesting slide show.
-Some servers are slow to respond so these is a built-in 0.5s delay (possibly overkill) before reading MPD's return code.
 A scan of the moOde RADIO directory will take over a minute to complete.

 WARNING: This script sets the moOde volume to 0 to try to protect the user's system, but this has no effect if volume control is disabled.